Occupational Therapy | Autism Services | SLP | Catch A Balloon

 Clinic Director and Occupational Therapist

-Parsa is a highly experienced occupational therapist and Clinical Director with over 19 years of expertise in Autism, ADHD, and learning disabilities.
-He has founded six clinics worldwide, including Catch a Balloon, and worked in diverse settings like hospitals, schools, and rehabilitation centers.
-Parsa has authored research articles, led 70+ workshops on child development, and taught as a university lecturer.
+Parsa is a highly experienced occupational therapist and Clinical Director with expertise in Autism, ADHD, and learning disabilities.
+He has founded six clinics worldwide and authored numerous research articles.
 His approach combines parent coaching and one-on-one therapy to help children thrive.

 Maryam Soltanzadeh